 A compressed disc happens when the walls of the disc weaken and start to lose their structural integrity.
 When this occurs, the spinal disc protrudes from its natural form, which leads to nerve compression, resulting in moderate to severe pain.

 A disc fracture happens when an individual bone of the spine becomes compressed.
 This results in symptoms such as back pain, abdominal pain, and in some cases, can even lead to incontinence.
 One could say a fractured disc is sort of a ruptured disc, which occurs when the disc cartilage breaks, allowing the inner gel-like material to protrude and cause irritation.

 Another term used to describe a herniated disc.

 How to Tell: Is It a Herniated Disc?

 So, is it a herniated disc?
-The symptoms are all too similar to tell whether your back pain is due to a herniated disc.
+The symptoms are all too similar to tell whether your back pain is due to a herniated disc, and the unexpected scenarios that can cause a herniated disc can make matters all the more mystifying.
 At ChiroCare of Florida, we count on x-ray imaging to tell if there’s an abnormality in the spine.
 An MRI or CT scan can also help get a more detailed image of the spine and assess if there’s an injured spinal disc.